diodesign/diosix/docs/architecture.md

 If the top-level Root VM terminates or crashes, Diosix considers the system state to be finalized and initiates a restart of the physical host machine.
 This ensures the system remains in a known, stable state.

+## Memory address space terminology

+Diosix explicitly categorizes address spaces to guarantee absolute clarity and maintain separation of concerns throughout the codebase, debug outputs, and documentation:

+*  **Host Physical Address (HPA)**.
+A physical memory address on the actual host hardware, such as physical DRAM, and memory-mapped peripheral registers (e.g., CLINT, PLIC, or UART).

+*  **Guest Physical Address (GPA)**.
+A physical memory address as perceived by a guest virtual machine.
+In Hypervisor paging mode, GPAs are translated to HPAs via second-stage G-stage page tables (`sv39x4`).
+Under PMP fallback mode, GPAs are mapped contiguously to HPAs via bounds-checked identity offset translation.

+*  **Guest Virtual Address (GVA)**.
+A virtual memory address managed within the guest virtual machine's own operating system supervisor context, via first-stage VS-stage translation.

+These concepts are consistently referenced via their abbreviations (**HPA**, **GPA**, and **GVA**) across the hypervisor's source code and diagnostics.